hopsoft/docker-postgres/README.md

 1. Update the config files

-   Note: This config setup is insecure & temporary.
-We only use it to create a superuser.
+   _This config setup is insecure & temporary.
+We only use it to create a superuser._

     ```sh
     vim /opt/pgdata/postgresql.conf